When an A isn’t an A: Why EPCs are failing commercial real estate.

 What a next-generation EPC could look like for commercial real estate

-The EPC shouldn’t disappear, but it does need to evolve.
+No one should, and is, arguing that the EPC should disappear, but it does need to evolve.
 Thanks to pressures such as the EPBD, commercial real estate faces one of the largest capital reallocations in its history: decarbonising and future-proofing building stock.
 That requires instruments that are dynamic, comparable, auditable, and financially legible – systems that show not just where assets stand today, but where they are heading and what different futures cost.

 The debate is no longer whether buildings must become more energy efficient.
 That much is settled.
 The real question is whether the systems used today to measure, manage, and finance that transition are strong enough for the scale, speed, and capital intensity now required.